 Corrected entry: When the bride picks the Hatori Hanzo sword from the rack she begins to remove it from the scabbard.
 Her left hand is at the opening of the scabbard as she starts to pull out the sword.
 The shot from further away when she totally removes the sword her left hand has moved further down the scabbard, away from the opening.

-New this month Correction: Her hand stays in the same location, but as mentioned in a previous entry, the sword has been pulled further out of the scabbard.
+Correction: Her hand stays in the same location, but as mentioned in a previous entry, the sword has been pulled further out of the scabbard.

 Corrected entry: It seems all the Tarantino films have some sort of "trunk-view" camera shot.
 Reservoir Dogs has Mr. Blond showing off his nabbed police officer who he kept in the trunk.
 Jules and Vincent get their guns from the trunk and discuss "we should have shotguns" during the trunk-view.
 Samuel L. Jackson makes a guy get in the trunk, shoots him, and later shows the body in the trunk to Robert DeNiro.
 The Bride in Kill Bill explains to Sophie the reasons she has left her alive all during an inside-the-trunk view.
 I'm beginning to see a pattern.